stephencweiss/stephencharlesweiss.com/content/blog/2019-07-17/check-for-duplicates-count-case-exist-postgres.md

   WHERE parent_id = ${parent_id}
   AND name ILIKE ${name};
 ```
 This _is_ asking a different question, however.
-Instead of asking a true/false question, I’m now asking how many.
+Instead of asking a true/false question, I'm now asking how many.
 My conditional in Javascript would no longer be `if (duplicate)` but more reasonably `if (count > 0)`.

 From a purely computational perspective, counting is more expensive than checking for the existence of something.